asyncjs/async-website/_posts/2020-01-09-frontend-application-bundles.md

 ---

 For frontend developers, it feels like the tools and platforms on offer have never been better.
 But dig a little deeper, and you'll see that while things are pretty rosy for statically-hosted apps, there's a rapid increase in complexity when adding server-side logic or rendering.
 In this talk, we'll look at how that manifests, what it means for each of your apps & the open-source landscape at large, and how a new project, Frontend Application Bundles or FABs, can help solve it.

+### Update!

+This meetup now be sponsored by [Homeflow](https://www.homeflow.co.uk/), so beers and pizzas for all!
+If you have any dietary requirements, please get in touch at hello AT asyncjs DOT com.

 You are welcome to [sign up for this talk on meetup](https://www.meetup.com/Async-Web-Tech-Meetup/).